cmanish049/react-movie-app/README.md

     npm install
     ```

-### Appwrite Configuration
+### Environment Setup

-To connect to your Appwrite backend, you will need to create a configuration file or set environment variables with your Appwrite project ID and endpoint.
+This project uses environment variables to handle sensitive keys and configuration.

-*Hint: Create a `config.js` or `.env` file in the `src` directory to store these values.*
+1. Create a `.env` file in the root of the project by copying the example file:
+    ```bash
+    cp .env.example .env
+    ```

+2. Open the `.env` file and add your credentials for the TMDb API and Appwrite.

 ## Available Scripts